FerroYx/academic_CV/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master Student Major Physics
+role: Member of LSST SLSC, Master Student & Graduate Assistant at SBU

 # Organizations/Affiliations to show in About widget
 organizations: